 In order to meet these new challenges, my days have needed to be structured as never before.

 Having spent much of my life scoffing at the concept of a nine to five routine, I now find my days although not glued to those absolute hours, taking on a similar pattern of regularity and organisation.
-And I have to confess, I am absolutely loving it
+And I have to confess, I am absolutely loving it!

-becoming brighter, I am increasingly enjoying rising earlier.
+Now that the mornings are becoming brighter, I am increasingly enjoying rising earlier.

 Shuffling through to the kitchen, my first task is to give Sylvia some undivided attention.
 Before you start leaping to conclusions, Sylvia is the brand name of my espresso coffee machine, manufactured in Italy by Rancilio!

 As I live in London and have neighbours both to the side and above, it would not be appropriate to start playing the flute early, so I enjoy this part of the day for dealing with emails and then writing words, either to accompany exercises on the site or for newsletters such as this one.

 After coffee and a modest breakfast (lockdown has not exactly been the most constructive period in my recent life for weight loss), I will start the section of my day with the flute, either writing new exercises, working on fresh studies, or recording material to go up onto the site at the end of the week.

 In the afternoons, invariably I sit down and continue writing new exercises or second flute parts, along with text for any videos that need to be recorded (and then more often than not end up recording them whilst they are still fresh in my mind) and later on, a walk locally is taken.